smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/installing.rst

 1. bootstrap
 2. lib/system/java

-Also delete the file *interactivespaces-launcher-x.y.z* from the root folder of each master, controller, and workbench, where *x.y.z* was the version of the launcher that was there before the update.
+Also delete the file *smartspaces-launcher-x.y.z* from the root folder of each master, controller, and workbench, where *x.y.z* was the version of the launcher that was there before the update.